hgtonight/Application-Yaga/readme.md

 * Save form inputs to cache as well as the elements in admin.badges.js
 * Rework badge settings page to streamline badges of the same rule type
 * Implement moving of reactions to other action IDs on delete (much like categories right now)
+* Aggregate Rule Support
+* Add rules vino suggested (DiscussionPageLength, DiscussionBodyLength, PostReactionCount, PostReactionComboCount, CakeDay, Necroposting, ComboDateTimes)
+* Fix reaction method on profile page to show more than one page of discussion/comments ** Also show the reaction record